whowgames/documentation/REST-API/documentation.md

 4. Add the signed headers followed by a newline character.
 This value is a list of the names of the headers that were included as canonical headers in step 3.
 Each header that is specified here must be in the real request and in the canonical headers as well.
 Make sure that each header name is lowercase and that all header names are sorted alphabetically.
 All header names are then concatenated into a string separating each header with a semi colon.
     >content-type;host;x-whow-date\\n

 5. Use a hash function like SHA-256 to create a hash value of the JSON payload you are sending with your request.
 Keep in mind that by HTTP standards there can’t be a payload if you are using GET as request method.
-In this case you need to provide an empty string *””* into the hashing method.
+In this case you need to provide an empty string *""* into the hashing method.
 In case of any other request method without payload you need to supply an empty JSON array ‘*[]*’ as string.
 In case you have a JSON string as payload you will use this string as is.
     >Sample payload:
     >
-    >     {“name”:”John Doe”}
+    >     {"name":"John Doe"}
     >Hashed payload:
     >
     >     d360d2dd3b386b4e64fbc4791e14b48ed4c71c07247b25255baf532d34f424fa